A set-theoretic analysis of the black hole entropy puzzle: Introduction

-These worries are not of pure academic nature taking into account that the concept of the analytical continuum, or as we shall call in its currently formalized form here from now on, the {\it arithmetical continuum} (or equivalently the set $\R$ of real numbers), is widely used everywhere in mathematics, physics, engineering sciences, mathematical biology, economy and sociology, etc., etc. Indeed, in spite of its success, the utilization of the arithmetical continuum leads to various problems in pure mathematics \cite{wey} and in its applications, too (for an excellent survey see \cite{bae}).
-Perhaps the most relevant problem related with the arithmetical continuum on the pure mathematical side is the (in our opinion) unsettled status of {\it Cantor}'s continuum hypothesis; while a simple example from theoretical physics is the divergence of the total electric energy of an electrically charged {\it point} particle in Faraday--Maxwell electrodynamics (leading eventually to the complicated {\it renormalization} issues in classical and quantum field theories).
+The mathematical formalization of the continuum in its current form, what we shall call the {\it arithmetical continuum} or equivalently the {\it set of real numbers} $\R$ here, is widely used everywhere in mathematics, physics, engineering sciences, mathematical biology, economy and sociology, etc., etc. However, in spite of its success, the utilization of the arithmetical continuum leads to various difficulties both in pure mathematics \cite{wey} and its applications (for an excellent survey of physics see \cite{bae}); all of these difficulties basically originate from the fact that the arithmetical continuum has an inherent infinite transcendental structure in many aspects as a result of modeling the continuum i.e. something possesing {\it extension} by an unknownly huge cardinalty collection of extensionless {\it points}.
+Perhaps the most relevant question related with the problematics of the arithmetical continuum on the pure mathematical side is the (in our opinion) unsettled status of {\it Cantor}'s continuum hypothesis; while a simple but painful example from theoretical physics is the divergence of the total electric energy of an electrically charged {\it point} particle in Faraday--Maxwell electrodynamics (leading eventually to the complicated {\it renormalization} issues in classical and quantum field theories).
 Fortunately, by performing simple {\it experiments}, we know that this and the various other occurences of divergences in classical and quantum electrodynamics are nothing but artifacts originating from the mathematical formulation (which uses the arithmetical continuum) of these theories hence we can identify and isolate these divergences quite easily.
 But what about the singularities or other phenomena (mathematically) predicted by general relativity for instance?
-Lacking unambigous experimental evidences yet we cannot make a commitment about their ontological status.
+Lacking unambigous experimental evidences we cannot make a commitment about their ontological status yet.